RagoByte/Screen-and-Overlay-Services/README.md

 # ⚡ **Initializing the Services**

 This project uses a **Service Locator (`SV`)** to register and access services.
-`ScreenService` and `OverlayService` are created from prefabs stored in `ScreenAndOverlayConfig`, registered in the service locator, and can then be accessed anywhere in the project via `SV.Get<T>()`.
+`ScreenService` and `OverlayService` are created from prefabs stored in my Config class, then registered in the service locator, and can then be accessed anywhere in the project via `SV.Get<T>()`.
 <img width="930" height="638" alt="{E72FF53C-8D9D-4B1A-B2FE-3A95791ADCE6}" src="https://github.com/user-attachments/assets/4a726d40-caa3-43fd-9105-225eff3a98e9" />

 💡 **Note:** Instead of a Service Locator, you can use any other dependency management method, such as **Dependency Injection**, if it fits your project better.